tersesystems/terse-logback/docs/guide/tracing.md

 SpanInfo childInfo = spanInfo.childBuilder().setSpanName("doSomething").buildNow();
 ```

-The start time information is captured in a `StartTimeMarker` which can be extracted by `StartTime.from`.
+The start time information is captured in a `StartTimeMarker` which can be extracted by `StartTime.from` and is used in building the Honeycomb Request.
 The event timestamp serves as the span's end time.
+This is useful in Honeycomb Tracing, as the timestamp is the start time, not the time that the log entry was posted.

 For example, in Play you might run a controller as follows: